Transgender history: Denmark

 Lili Elbe was a Danish trans woman and one of the first recipients of sex reassignment surgery.
 Elbe was assigned male at birth and was a successful painter before transitioning.
 She transitioned in 1930 and changed her legal name to Lili Ilse Elvenes.
 She died in 1931 from complications after ovary and uterus transplants.

 Denmark is also known for its role in the transition of American Christine Jorgensen, whose operations were performed in Copenhagen starting in 1951.

-In 2017 Denmark became the first country in the world to remove transgender identities from its list of disorders of mental health.
+In 2017, Denmark became the first country in the world to remove transgender identities from its list of mental health disorders.